bitdotgames/BHL/docs/lsp.md

 ## Project setup

-For simplicity you have to make the directory which contains **bhl.proj** file the root directory of the project.
+For simplicity you have to make the directory which contains **bhl.proj** file the root directory of the Sublime project.
 This way once the LSP server starts via Sublime it will be properly initialized.